g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 At any given time, one environment is energetic (serving manufacturing visitors) whilst the opposite is inactive (ready for updates or rollback).
 Initially, blue environments are energetic, serving the present-day version of the application to customers.
 Meanwhile, the green environment stays inactive, making an allowance for updates, trying out, and training for the next launch.

 ### Rolling Out Updates
 When a brand new replacement is ready for deployment, it's miles implemented inside the inactive green environment.
-The green environment undergoes thorough checking out, inclusive of practical trying out, integration checking out, performance testing, and person attractiveness checking out, to ensure the replacement meets excellent standards.
+The green environment undergoes thorough checking out, inclusive of practical trying out, integration checking out, performance testing and person attractiveness checking out, to ensure the replacement meets excellent standards.
 Once testing is a hit and the green environment is validated as stable, site visitors are progressively shifted from the blue to the green environment.

 ### Transitioning Traffic
 Traffic redirection is normally controlled through load balancers or routing rules.
 Initially, a small portion of traffic is routed to the green environment to minimize hazards and permit tracking of performance and user revel.
 As confidence in the new edition grows, more site visitors are directed to the green environment till it turns into the primary production environment.